RealityMoez/risu-chatbot/README.md

 2. On first visit, you'll see an API key popup
 3. Choose your preferred provider (OpenAI or GitHub)
 4. Enter your API key/token
-5. Start chatting with Risu!
+5. Start chatting with Risu :)

 ### 4. API Key Management
-- Keys are stored securely in browser cookies
+- Keys are stored securely in browser cookies, you can clear them if you want to change API key/provider
-- Switch providers anytime through the interface
+- Switch provider/model through the interface anytime  mid-conversation without losing chat context/history
 - Invalid keys are automatically cleared with helpful error messages

 ## Production